sleweke-bayer/CADET/doc/modelling/unit_operations/multi_channel_transport_model.rst

 The Multi Channel Transport (MCT) model in CADET is based on a class of compartment models introduced by Jonas Bühler et al. :cite:`BUHLER2014131`.
 This model class was originally developed in the field of plant science.
 There it is used to determine transport and storage parameters of radioactive labelled tracer molecules from positron emission tomography (PET) or magnetic resonance imaging (MRI) based experimental data.
-The model represents main functions of vascular transport pathways: axial transport of the tracer, diffusion in axial direction, lateral exchange between compartments and storage of tracer in compartments.
+The model represents main functions of vascular transport pathways: axial transport of the tracer, diffusion in axial direction, lateral exchange between compartments, hereinafter called channels and storage of tracer in channels.
 Here, the axial direction is represents the length of the stem of the plant and the lateral dimension its cross section.
 The MCT model naturally describes other biological and technical processes, such as cross flow filtration or extraction, in particular when combined with chemical reactions.

-The model class consists of :math:`N` one-dimensional spatially parallel compartments (see :numref:`fig-model-class`).
+The model class consists of :math:`N` one-dimensional spatially parallel channels (see :numref:`fig-model-class`).
-In each compartment tracer can be transported with flux velocities :math:`v_i` while undergoing axial diffusion: :math:`d_i`.
+In each channel tracer can be transported with flux velocities :math:`v_i` while undergoing axial diffusion: :math:`d_i`.
-Tracer can be laterally exchanged between any pair of compartments :math:`i` and :math:`j` with rate constant :math:`e_{ij}`.
+Tracer can be laterally exchanged between any pair of channels :math:`i` and :math:`j` with rate constant :math:`e_{ij}`.
+For each channel a seperate cross section area :math:`A_N` can be defined (see :numref:`fig-variable-areas`).

 .. _fig-model-class:
 .. figure:: multi_channel_transport_model_class.png